 Flying is scheduled largely at weekends and during week-long camps during the Easter and summer holidays.
 As a volunteer you're not paid but, once qualified, you can claim expenses for travel and subsistence.

 You'll be expected to fly for 2-3 days every month.
-With experience you also can apply to become an SNCO or officer in the Training Branch of the RAF Volunteer Reserve, entitling you to up to 28 days’ volunteer allowance per year.
+With experience you also can apply to become an SNCO or an RAFAC officer, entitling you to up to 28 days’ volunteer allowance per year.

 We are one of the largest gliding organisations in the world, so when you join you become part of a very special team, whatever your ability.
 If you think you can inspire the next generation of high flyers then why not take the next step?